Skip to main content

 • If not in the approved budget, agency approval is required.

 • Is foreign travel being charged to a federal award?
-If yes, international travel must comply with the Fly America Act.
+If so, international travel must comply with the Fly America Act.

 Questions referenced when PMR is reviewed: